Hoka One One REVEL Big Cottonwood Info

 Pacing & Time Limits

 Pacers will be running both the full marathon and half marathon to lead everyone to a fast time.
 Because of the downhill nature and uniqueness of the courses, we will be using the Smart Pacing strategy, which is an effort-based pacing strategy that varies the pace of each mile based on the % grade.
 This pacing strategy has proven to be very effective, particularly on courses like Big Cottonwood.

 Race Smart Pacebands has developed the charts below specifically for Hoka One One REVEL Big Cottonwood and has included all the paces our pacers will be running on race-day.
 Pacebands that are specific to REVEL Big Cottonwood will be available for purchase at the expo.

 The full marathon will include pacers at various Boston-qualifying paces, including:

 The half marathon will include pacers at the following paces:

 Because road closures for the race must be re-opened for normal traffic, we are required to set course time limits.
 Road closures will be lifted based on a 6:00:00 marathon time.
 Any runners still on the course after the rolling cut-off times may continue to proceed along the course route to the finish area, but aid station and traffic control support will not be available.

-Because the canyon will be closed to spectators, we recommend that your family and friends find other good spots along the course to cheer you on.
-There are countless places they can stake out with multiple opportunities to see you pass by if they plan it right.
-Refer your fan club to the course maps under the marathon and half marathon tabs to plot out their desired locations.
+Because the canyon and Wasatch Boulevard will be completely closed to traffic, spectators will need to stake a spot out on Fort Union Boulevard.
+Refer your fan club to the course maps to plot out their desired locations.
 Spectators will also be allowed to park at the finish line to cheer you in and celebrate with you after you cross the line.

 Age divisions follow the standard USATF guidelines and include the following:

-Race times will be available shortly after you cross the line at the race, and will also be posted online as soon as possible after the race.
+Your results will be available shortly after you cross the finish line at the results tent indicated in the finish venue map.
+Results will also be posted online as soon as possible after the race.